Outlander (TV series): Filming

 In July 2013, British Chancellor of the Exchequer George Osborne confirmed that the production would benefit from the Creative Sector Tax Relief programme implemented in the UK in 2012, which extends film tax reliefs to high-end television productions.
-The Scottish government also agreed to help pay for the conversion of a warehouse complex on the outskirts of Cumbernauld in North Lanarkshire into a film studio.
+The Scottish government also agreed to help pay for the conversion of a warehouse complex in Wardpark Industrial Estate, near Cumbernauld, into a film studio.
 Principal photography began on location in Scotland in September 2013.
 The Cumbernauld studios were used for on set filming, with location shoots taking place at Doune Castle, Stirling; mills in East Linton, East Lothian; Newtonmore in the Scottish Highlands; Rothiemurchus Forest, Aviemore; quarries near Bathgate, West Lothian and Aberfoyle, Stirling, as well as Linlithgow Palace, Loch Rannoch in the Highlands and Falkland and Culross in Fife.
 Such settings have attracted substantial numbers of international tourists.

 Filming for season two began in April 2015, to air in spring 2016.
 The primary setting for the season is Paris, which Moore explained is being recreated using other locations.
 Some interiors were filmed on the show's Scotland soundstages, while Prague was used for the exterior street scenes and the Palace of Versailles.
 In addition some palaces in the south of England which have French rooms and architecture were used as Parisian interiors and part of Versailles.
 Moore noted that season two of Outlander "will look completely different than season one" with a "richer, more dynamic kind of visual palette".
-With the change of setting from Scotland to France, he said that "visually you’ve moved from the heavy woods and stone of season 1 into the finery of the Parisian apartments".
+With the change of setting from Scotland to France, he said that "visually you've moved from the heavy woods and stone of season 1 into the finery of the Parisian apartments".
 He explained:

 Production on season three began in September 2016 in Scotland and filming took place in Cape Town from March to June 2017.
 Filming completed on June 16, 2017.

-In August 2017, Moore said that for season four, locations in Scotland would double as 18th century America and some of the mountains and rivers of North Carolina would be recreated using locations in Eastern Europe.
+In August 2017, Moore said that for season four, locations in Scotland would double as 18th-century America and some of the mountains and rivers of North Carolina would be recreated using locations in Eastern Europe.
 Production for season four was completed in Scotland by July 5, 2018.